 “Statista estimate[sic] we will reach 120ZB of data in 2023.”
 (A zettabyte is 1 million TBs)

 The extraordinary amount of data available online, the widespread use of mobile devices, and the growing popularity of voice-based software such as Siri or Google Assistant drives the rapid development of voice search and AI technologies.
 People want to be able to find what they search for faster.
 They want to be able to search Google even when their hands are busy — when they are driving, cooking, or talking with someone on the phone.

 Voice search is the simple technology that allows them to do that.
 Google mic search has been around for quite some time, but now it’s ready to receive all the refinements it needs to perform more complex searches and retrieve more accurate results than ever before.

-“Between 20 and 25% of queries on Android devices and the Google mobile app are actually voice searches.”
+Around 70% of queries on Android devices and the Google mobile app are actually voice searches.

 OK Google is the Android version of Siri or Cortana.
 It’s a fully capable voice search feature that’s been receiving a lot of developments recently.
 The OK Google search bar has become a well-known feature on most smartphones running the latest Android release.
 You can use Google speech search for many things:

 - Search for images: “Show me pictures of the Eiffel Towel.”